 by Craig L.

 I recently had an unexpected emotional release.
 I thought I was perfectly fine, impervious to the emotional setbacks that the violence of war brings us.
 My experience is a little bit different than most.
 I was a veteran police officer with 20 years of experience under my belt before I deployed to Iraq and then Afghanistan.
 The calling to serve my country came later in life for me and was directly related to 9-11.
-I had no plan of going overseas but when a three-letter agency asked me if I would be interested in assisting the Army in hunting terrorists on the kill or capture mission while imbedded it was a no brainer.
+I had no plan of going overseas but when a three-letter agency asked me if I would be interested in assisting the Army in hunting terrorists on the kill-or-capture mission while embedded it was a no-brainer.
 I had a skill set they wanted me to share with soldiers in the field and I wanted to help.

-During my 5 years of being deployed I used 14 of my 9 lives, to say the least it was dangerous, but I was lucky and made it back.
-Most of missions were direct action but I did find myself on the wrong end of an ambush several times.
+During my 5 years of being deployed I used 14 of my 9 lives, to say the least, it was dangerous, but I was lucky and made it back.
+Most of the missions were direct action but I did find myself on the wrong end of an ambush several times.
 February 12, 2009, I was the only person to walk away from my truck in Tikrit after a complex, coordinated attack.
 My experience as a police officer taught me to compartmentalize each incident in my mind so the horrors of one crime scene didn’t bleed over to the next.
 You owe it to the citizens you are serving to treat their incident with an independent care and efficiency.